Abillow1/Affordable-Quality-Slime-Project-AQSP-/README.md

 # Affordable Quality Slime Project (AQSP)

-**Main Goal:** A slime tracker using a BMI270 sensor, 18650 battery, and including straps for at or under $7.50 each, with a goal of $5 each.

-**Reason:** This would allow many users of VR to be able to get FBT (Full Body Tracking), letting people have better experiences in VR for a low cost.
+The main goal of this project is to develop a as low as possible BMI270-based FBT tracker.
+This tracker is to be sold for $7.50 or less, with straps included.
+This would allow most users of VR to buy FBT, and have a better experience in VR.
+On the seccond hand, this tracker would serve as a gateway product for users to get involved with Slime, increasing support and passively making some users gain a interest to the inner-workings of it, making select users encouraged to learn about circuitry and more.

 # **Projected Specs**
 - ~20 hours play time